 Now it’s time to actually free up some space.
 But not just any type of sale will do.
 You have to decide whether multiple stages of markdowns or a flash sale are more appropriate for your business.
 The former means that the prices won’t go down too fast, but it doesn’t guarantee that you’ll sell as many items as you want.
 The latter could be a good choice because it instills a sense of urgency into the client’s mind.
 This will make it more likely for them to indulge even though they weren’t planning on buying anything.
 On the flip side, a flash sale will require you to make considerable discounts that don’t amount to much profit in the end.

 You should also find an appropriate way to communicate the sale to your clients.
-For this, you should find the message that resonates with the audience, as well as the right format – it could be in-store print materials, flyers, newsletters, social media posts.
+For this, you should find the message that resonates with the audience, as well as the right format – it could be in-store print materials, flyers, newsletters, or social media posts.
+You can also create visually appealing posters with a poster maker and draw your audience’s attention.
 Or you can try anything else that’s likely to get their attention without distracting from the main purpose.

 Hot Tip: Try bundling your items to create a more enticing offer.